Hoverbear/hoverbear.org/_posts/2015-07-16-raft-new-crates.md

 # Aside: Contributors!!!

 We now have 3 whole code contributors to Raft!
-This includes [Dan Burkert](https://github.com/danburkert), [James McGlashan](https://github.com/james-darkfox), and [myself](https://github.com/hoverbear/) (Andrew Hobden).
+This includes [Dan Burkert](https://github.com/danburkert), [James McGlashan](https://github.com/james-darkfox), and [myself](https://github.com/hoverbear/) (Ana Hobden).
 I'd like to thank both James and Dan for their awesome work, interest, and mentorship!